 The European Journal for Philosophy of Science is excited to announce a new Topical Collections series.
 A topical collection is a special journal issues that collect papers on a specific philosophical problem, theme, or author.
 Collecting such an issue may be triggered by the organization of a specialized conference, a symposium, or a project.
-The first topical collection was a selection of papers from EPSA17, the 6th biennial conference of the EPSA.
+The first topical collection was the Selected Papers from EPSA17, the 6th biennial conference of the EPSA.

 A list of all our Topical Collections and their current status is given below: